weathermanbarnes/wxlib/doc/source/basic.rst

 """""""""""""

-There are alternative high-level languages, which provide the same advantages over Fortran as python, and that are similarly easlily coupled with Fortran.
+There are alternative high-level languages, which provide the same advantages over Fortran as python, and that are similarly easily coupled with Fortran.
 The most notable alternative is NCL.
 In principle, it would be possible (and desirable) to provide all Fortran functions in dynlib also in NCL, but unfortunately NCL does not support the Fortran90 concept of modules.
 Until this problem is solved, dynlib cannot be used with NCL.